ArlingtonCastille/stowaway/README.md

 ## Support

-Stowaway is free and donationware.
-If it saves you time, you can support development:
+If Stowaway earns its keep, here's how to keep it going:

 - [Buy Me a Coffee](https://buymeacoffee.com/arlingtoncastille)
 - [Patreon](https://patreon.com/arlingtoncastille)